The Programme

 The Public Records Act requires certain public bodies to transfer records of historical value for permanent preservation to local archive services appointed as ‘places of deposit’.
 The point of transfer was by the time the records reached 30 years old.

 Changes in legislation mean that, since 1 January 2015, specified local public sector organisations (magistrates’ courts, prisons, coroners’ courts, NHS bodies and some arms-length bodies including the Environment Agency) must now transfer records selected for permanent preservation to a place of deposit at 20 years after their creation, rather than the previous 30 years.
-There is a 10 year transition period so, for 2016, selected records up to and including 1988 (records 28 years old or older) must be transferred.
-This will reduce by a further year during each year of the transition period until 2024, when records of 2004 will have been received.

 Our role

-The aim of our programme is to ensure public record bodies maintain compliance with the Public Records Act, so that by 2024 they are transferring their records for permanent preservation to places of deposit when they reach 20 years old, while ensuring selection and transfer is made in accordance with best practice and guidance.
+The aim of our programme is to ensure public record bodies maintain compliance with the Public Records Act, so that by the end of 2024 they are transferring their records for permanent preservation to places of deposit when they reach 20 years old, while ensuring selection and transfer is made in accordance with best practice and guidance.

 The 20 year rule team has been: